 In October of 1789, at the start of the French Revolution, hunger drove thousands of angry market women to march on Versailles.
 Their march resulted in their demand for bread being met.
-They also forced King Louis XVI and his family to move to the Palace of Tuileries in Paris.
-Because of their success, the market women’s status was elevated.
-They became heroines in the people’s eyes, and “formed … societies after the fashion of the Jacobin Club, presided over by Renée Audu, Agnès Lefevre, Marie Louise Bouju, and Rose Lacombe, and went about the streets of Paris insulting respectably dressed people, and hounding on the sans-culottes to deeds of atrocity.”
+They also forced King Louis XVI, Marie Antoinette, and their family to move to the Palace of Tuileries in Paris.
+Because of the market women’s success, their status was elevated.
+They became heroines in the people’s eyes, and “formed … societies after the fashion of the Jacobin Club, presided over by Reine Audu, Agnès Lefevre, Marie Louise Bouju, and Rose Lacombe, and went about the streets of Paris insulting respectably dressed people, and hounding on the sans-culottes to deeds of atrocity.”

 At the Place de la Révolution, the women began to amuse themselves by sitting in the sun and watching the daily executions.
 To make the most of the event, they placed chairs placed around the guillotine.
 Women who could afford to pay for the seats, stationed themselves in them.
 There have also been reports that some women were paid to attend these executions so as to create a worthwhile spectacle and encourage large crowds.